keiche/yara-compendium/README.md

   * Raw `.yara` and compiled `.yarac`
   * Note: The compiled yara rule can only be used on a system with the same Yara version
 * Add `meta` key-value pairs to each Yara rule
-* Prepend the ruleset name to each Yara rule to help distinguish its source
 * Ability to modify specific rules via regex
 * Ability to disable specific rules via rule name